FilecoinFoundationWeb/filecoin-foundation/src/content/blog/filecoin-foundation-and-protocol-labs-embark-on-experimental-project-to-put-new-york-city-open-data-on-the-filecoin-network.md

 Open Data was developed to improve accessibility, accountability, and transparency of New York City’s public data.
 It makes the data published by New York City agencies and other partners publicly available and helps foster trust by enabling community members to play a role in advocating for a more effective government.
 Open data sets, like those collected by the city of New York, are valuable resources, used by activists, journalists, researchers, entrepreneurs, teachers, and government agencies for a [wide variety of projects](https://opendata.cityofnewyork.us/projects/) — from connecting communities to volunteer opportunities to [mapping NYC Street Trees](https://opendata.cityofnewyork.us/projects/an-interactive-visualization-of-nyc-street-trees-contest-winner/).

-“The best way to preserve and protect humanity’s most important information is to expand and strengthen the decentralized web,” said Marta Belcher, board chair of the Filecoin Foundation.
+“The best way to preserve and protect humanity’s most important information is to expand and strengthen the decentralized web,” said Marta Belcher, board chair of Filecoin Foundation.
 “No single person, company, or nation should be responsible for preserving our collective history.”

 Filecoin is a peer-to-peer network that stores files, with built-in economic incentives to ensure files are stored reliably over time.
 The mission of the Filecoin project is to create a decentralized, efficient, and robust foundation for humanity’s information.
 Today, more than 3,500 storage providers around the world collectively offer more than 13EiB of storage capacity to the network — equivalent to the complete Wikipedia stored 76,826,821 times.